tpoisot/ms_proba_networks/ms/maintext.md

 ### Katz centrality

-Centrality can be measured by the degree, as mentionned above.
-In addition, we derive the expected value of centrality according to
+Although a rough estimate of centrality is the node degree, as described above, it is often needed to measure centrality within the context of a larger neighborhood.
+In addition, we derive the expected value of centrality according to @katz53.
-@katz53.
 This measures generalizes to directed acyclic graphs.
 Although eigenvector centrality is often used in ecology, it cannot be measured on probabilistic graphs.
 Eigenvector centrality requires that the matrix has its largest eigenvalues real, which is not the case for *all* probabilistic